mehtamishah/Bank-Customer-Churn/README.md

 What tools you use or steps you take only make sense when the context is defined.
 The context can that be of the business problem, of the market, of the stakeholders, of data availability and much, much more.
 Only when you define the context does any of the decisions that follow make sense. <br>

-So let's get to it!
+So let's get to it! <br>

 My Process: <br><br>

 Step 1.
 Analytics
 Slicing 25% of the dataset for analytics.
-Here's the [code](https://github.com/mehtamishah/Bank-Customer-Churn/blob/main/Dividing_the_dataset.ipynb).
+Here's the [code](https://github.com/mehtamishah/Bank-Customer-Churn/blob/main/Dividing_the_dataset.ipynb). <br>
-Summarizing data for self
+Summarizing data for self <br>
 Summarizing data for stakeholders and inspiring the CEO